Aquafortis/woo-align-buttons/README.txt

 = Will it work on all themes? =

-That depends.
-It is designed to work on **unmodified** WooCommerce files.
+No. It is designed to work on **unmodified** WooCommerce files.
 If your theme has modified any WooCommerce product templates or added hooks that affect those templates or files, this plugin may not work.

 It is assumed that if the theme developer has hacked, hooked, or modified any WooCommerce files, they should have already fixed the problem with aligning the buttons.